-1. In "The Feast of Malthus", Garrett Hardin's main argument is that individual freedom ("rights") are inconsistent with the survival of the human species (p.
+1. In "The Feast of Malthus", Garrett Hardin's main argument is that individual rights are inconsistent with the survival of the human species (p.
 181).

 What is Hardin's justification for this claim?
-In other words, why does he believe that (a) protecting individual freedom will doom civilization and (b) the survival of the species will require us to significantly limit individual freedom?
+In other words, why does he believe that (A) protecting individual rights will doom civilization and (B) the survival of the species will require us to significantly limit individual rights?